 RICHMOND, VA (WWBT) - If you get an envelope in the mail from the Virginia Department of Taxation - don’t throw it out! $110 tax refund checks are currently in the mail and some people have already received their refund check.

-If enacted, individual filers will receive $110 from the commonwealth in October and married couple will receive $220.
+If enacted, individual filers will receive $110 from the commonwealth in October, and married couples will receive $220.

 State law requires those people to take the standard deduction on their state return as well, but Republicans say that means those individuals will pay too much in state taxes because Virginia’s tax code did not keep the state’s standard deduction compatible with the federal one.

 The bill essentially corrects that overpayment by providing an additional refund.
 It also corrects the standard deduction disparity by raising the state deduction by 50 percent - to $4,500 for individuals and $9,000 for couple - starting with the 2019 tax year.